MBS as Tax-Exempt Bond Collateral (MTEB) - Fixed Rate

-Learn about our collateral for existing fixed-rate bond refunds or new fixed-rate bond issues in conjunction with 4% Low-Income Housing Tax Credits (LIHTC).
+A Fannie Mae Multifamily MBS that can be used as collateral to credit enhance either (i) existing fixed-rate bond refundings, or (ii) new fixed-rate bond issues in conjunction with 4% Low-Income Housing Tax Credits (LIHTC).

 - Faster closings with our unique delegated model

 - Fannie Mae guaranteed direct passthrough of principal and interest is more attractive to bond buyers